aircrack-ng/rtl8188eus/README.md

 * Fix a issue where the interface is down on startup
 * Finish up the elimination of the wrapper _rtw_memset.
   I didn't have more time after "rtw_beamforming.c"
-* There is a bug in monitor mode related to Network-Manager.
-  This needs priority because it causes interferrence.
-* Add HT (RX) Greenfield capabilities

 * pcap_activate error on "reaver" - investigate
-* Go through the VHT.
 * Add/upload the documentation
 * Add more VID/PIDS for all 3 chipsets supported.
 * Remove unused functions